Introduction

 This is why personal testing matters.

-And this is why people-first advice matters more than generic advice.
+And this is why people-first advice can matter more than generic advice.

 Aromatherapy for Stress Relief should not be sold as a miracle.